ruskovweb/lazzy.ts/DOCUMENTATION.md

 ---

 ### skipWhile();
-- **description**: Skips the elements of the sequence while the condition is still true.
+- **description**: Skips elements of the sequence while the condition is still true.
 - **params**:
   - `predicate: (value: T) => boolean`
 - **returns**: